dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 #### Race

+For coaches, race-level metrics provide invaluable insights that can significantly enhance their training strategies and race preparations.
+These metrics offer a comprehensive view of how their athletes perform under various conditions and against different levels of competition.
+By analyzing data such as negative split ratios, pacing consistency, and performance variation across different course segments, coaches can identify areas for improvement in their athletes' race strategies and physical preparation.
+Moreover, metrics that account for course difficulty and weather conditions allow coaches to set more accurate performance goals and better evaluate their athletes' progress over time, leading to more effective and personalized training programs.

+Race officials and organizers benefit greatly from these metrics as they strive to create fair, challenging, and enjoyable events.
+Course difficulty ratings, DNF rates, PB rates, and weather impact factors can help organizers assess and improve course designs, ensuring they find the right balance between challenge and accessibility.
+Metrics related to race competitiveness, such as finishing time spreads and elite participation rates, can be used to market events and attract a diverse field of participants.

+For governing organizations like USATF, race-level metrics serve as crucial tools for maintaining the integrity and progression of the sport.
+These metrics enable fair comparisons between different events and venues, facilitating the creation of standardized qualifying times for championship events.
+Performance trends derived from these metrics can inform rule changes, such as adjusting age group categories or implementing new safety regulations.
+Moreover, comprehensive race data helps governing bodies track the sport's growth, identify emerging trends, and make informed decisions about resource allocation for athlete development programs.
+By analyzing metrics across multiple events and seasons, these organizations can also work towards reducing disparities in competition quality and ensuring a level playing field for athletes across different regions.

 <dl>
+    <dt>Elevation gain/loss</dt>
+    <dd>Total elevation gain and loss throughout the course, indicating overall terrain difficulty.</dd>
+    <dt>Depth of field index</dt>
+    <dd>Percentage of runners finishing within a certain time (e.g., 10%) of the winner.</dd>
+    <dt>Personal best (PB) percentage</dt>
+    <dd>The proportion of runners who achieved a personal best time in the race.
+This can indicate how favorable the course and conditions were for fast times.</dd>
     <dt>Negative split ratio</dt>
     <dd>The percentage of race participants who ran negative splits (finishing faster in the second half).
 This metric indicates the prevalence of strong finishes and race strategies.
 This can also be calculated for an individual across multiple races.</dd>
     <dt>Slowest race segment</dt>
     <dd>Cross country and road races have different terrain in different segments.
 By identifying which segments/splits are consistently fastest or slowest, we can estimate a difficulty of the segments.
 The splits for these segments cna also be compared to the splits of participants from other races to further refine the validity of the measure.</dd>
     <dt>Mean/Median race time/split</dt>
     <dd>Compare the mean and median race/split times to identify if the race/segment skewed faster or slower, in a simple measure for anyone to understand.</dd>
+    <dt>Dropout rate<dt>
+    <dd>The percentage of registered participants who did not finish the race.
+This can indicate course difficulty, weather conditions, or other factors affecting race completion.</dd>
+    <dt>Pace variability</dt>
+    <dd>A measure of how consistent runners' paces were throughout the race.
+This can be calculated as the standard deviation of split times for each runner, then averaged across all participants.</dd>
 </dl>

 #### Clusters/Packs